 Messina made three solo albums in the 1980s, as well as recording and touring with the original, reunited Poco when they released the album Legacy in 1989.

 Ticket prices range between $10 and $50, and are required for attendance.
-For additional information about the performance, and to purchase tickets, visit the Center for the Arts page on the Pepperdine University website.
+For additional information about the performances, and to purchase tickets, visit the Center for the Arts website.